Kelly Hayes talks with grassroots strategist Ejeris Dixon about courage and solidarity in a time of rebellion.

 Well, Ejeris and I talked about it, because that’s what we do, and Ejeris came up with some key points that we’ve flushed out together that we want to share with you today.
 These ideas are a work in progress, but we wanted to share that progress with you, because that feels like the most useful thing to do right now.
 Because, as Trump threatens to overrule state leadership and “dominate” U.S. cities with military action, I think we’re all feeling some urgency around the idea of what’s in “our playbook” for these times.

-KH: On issues like the environment and health care have common ground with many people who we neither love nor like.
+KH: On issues like the environment and health care, we have common ground with many people who we neither love nor like.
 An emotionally and spiritually captivating vision might include universal healthcare or housing for all.
 Amid our current civil unravelling and economic crash, more people are going to be open to questioning the system and how it operates.
 For years, we’ve told people in our work that their sense of inevitability has been manufactured by their oppressors.
 Now, people are seeing for themselves that the so-called inevitabilities of this system are fabrications.
-This is an opportunity that organizers can afford to waste.
 It has never been easier to find common ground.
 As a jumping off point, most of us are frightened and uncertain.
 That uncertainty is a beginning, an opening in which organizers on the left can present something hopeful.
 It is much easier to mobilize people in support of what they desire than in opposition to what they oppose.

 KH: This will involve a lot of education, because we do not fully understand each other.
 Understanding won’t always bring agreement, but it will help us navigate the creation of the alignment we need to survive and halt the march of fascism.
 This is also an opportunity to invite people to imagine bolder versions of ideas they have begun to embrace.
 For example, COVID-19 has driven home the torturous nature of the prison system, just as police riots have reminded us of the true nature of policing.
-We can create space for discussion with people whose worldview has begun to shift or crack and invite them to explore ideas like prison abolition, which many of them have been conditioned to see as a descent into chaos, rather than a long term construction project aimed at the creation of a society that would have no need for the prison industrial complex.
-We have the power to organize people behind visionary ideas and we must exercise that power.
+We can create spaces for discussion with people whose worldview has begun to shift or crack and invite them to explore ideas like prison abolition, which many of them have been conditioned to see as a descent into chaos, rather than a long term construction project aimed at the creation of a society that would have no need for the prison industrial complex.
+We have the power to organize people behind visionary ideas.

 KH: This will not come easily, because white supremacy and classism have forced many wedges between our communities.
 Great harms have been committed and very difficult conversations are needed, but refusing to do that work, in this historical moment, is an abdication of responsibility.
 It is no exaggeration to say that the whole world is at stake, and we cannot afford to minimize what that demands of us.

 Another aspect of “our playbook” is navigating grief, pain and discomfort.
 Ideas like healing justice and self care have at times been twisted to sprinkle aspects of capitalism and individualism over our movement spaces.
 These ideas can be warped in ways that are oppositional to organizing and action.
 Healing justice is intended to make our movements stronger, but some have taken it to mean that we should be able to create spaces or work where we are all comfortable, and where our trauma can be fully attended to.
 This work is difficult.
 It sometimes requires conversations and experiences that are injurious to us.
 We should not subject ourselves to abuse in organizing spaces for the sake of our movements, but we must learn the difference between discomfort and abuse.
-Organizing should not be sold to people as an emotionally safe experience.
-And for many of us building power, through organizing, was the first time we felt powerful.
-And that is a healing experience in itself.
 Organizing is a journey through injustice in pursuit of a different world.
 Most people who have won revolutions, who’ve led movements, have sacrificed a lot.
-So while it is essential that we create space for joy, fellowship and belonging, we must also hold space for conflict and understand that not everything will be resolved or repaired to our satisfaction.
+So while it is essential that we create space for joy, fellowship, and belonging, we must also hold space for conflict and understand that not everything will be resolved or repaired to our satisfaction.
 Just as a riot is not a scalpel that only harms the guilty, our movements are not perfect vehicles for change that deliver a steady stream of pleasure and fulfillment.